 Runkeeper takes both of these a step further by personalizing their milestone message.

-With this email, I’ve just hit a six year anniversary with the workout logging app.
-To show their appreciation, they sent over a 25% discount off of their paid version.
+With this email, I’ve hit a six year anniversary with the workout logging app.
+To show their appreciation, they sent over a 25% discount off their paid version.

 But here’s where it gets interesting.